 Don’t let cherry pie pass you by.
 It’s a not-to-be-missed indulgence with tender pastry and tart cherries served with fresh whip cream.

 Mezzanine is located at 7821 Horseshoe Bay Rd.
-Open late from 8 a.m. to 1 a.m. during the summer season.
+Open Tuesday to Friday from 11 a.m. to 10 p.m., Saturday to Monday from 9 a.m. to 10 p.m. during the summer season.
 Separate breakfast and lunch menu also served during the day.

 Renard’s Artisan Cheese